zkOrdinal/Tarot-Flow-Backend/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+GPLv3 License - see LICENSE file for details

 ## 🙏 Acknowledgments